Characterisation-Virtual-Laboratory/CVLDesktop/HAPROXY.md

 # HAProxy

-This page contains the instruction to build HAProxy Web server for use with Strudel Web
+This page contains the instruction to build HAProxy Web server for use with Strudel Web HAproxy is just an example of how to load-balance the Strudel Web services, it is a front-end to the

 ## Pre-requisite
 - A server running Ubuntu 18.04